 Function name misspelled

-Misspelling a functions name will make Excel unable to recognize your formula and display a #NAME? error.
+Misspelling a function name will make Excel unable to recognize your formula and display a #NAME? error.
 For example,

 =SUN(A1:A2) is not a valid formula because the name of the function is not spelled correctly.

-The range name used in formula does not exist
+The range name used in the formula does not exist

-Another common mistake is using a range name which isn’t available or misspelling a range name.
+Another common mistake is using a range name that isn’t available or misspelling a range name.
 Most often this happens if you accidentally remove one of your named ranges and Excel is not able to recognize them anymore.
-Make sure that you double check your ranges before you delete them.
+Make sure that you double-check your ranges before you delete them.

 J1:J3, so Excel will return an error.